Coping with cold weather

 Heating your home

-Breathing in cold air can increase the risk of respiratory infections.
+For some people, breathing cold air can irritate their lungs and worsen symptoms of pulmonary fibrosis.
 Try to keep your home at a minimum of 18°C (64°F).
 You may prefer your main living room to be slightly warmer during the day.

 Overnight in winter, it’s a good idea to keep your bedroom at 18°C (64°F) and to wear warm nightclothes.
 Keep your bedroom window closed on a winter’s night.
 Layer blankets on the bed to trap heat, but make sure they’re easy to remove in case you get too warm.